 At BHC we offer many services during the High Holy Days.
 Refer to the descriptions below to decide which opportunities best fit your needs and those of your family.

-Tickets for services at BHC are issued to all paid-up members of the Congregation.
-Tickets will be sent for children to age 25.
+Tickets for services at BHC are issued to all paid-up members of the congregation.
 Each person must present his or her ticket to an usher.

 Rosh Hashanah Under the Stars

-BHC’s Erev Rosh Hashanah family service on Wednesday, September 4, will be held at Oregon Ridge Park with open seating on the grass and under the stars.
-Remember to help BHC’s High Holy Day food drive for GEDCO Cares Food Pantry and bring canned goods to Oregon Ridge.
-This service is open to all, but registration is required; log onto www.RHUnderTheStars.com, or call 443-524-0284.
+On Wednesday, September 24, don’t miss BHC’s unique Rosh Hashanah evening service for families and the community.
+It will be held at Oregon Ridge Park with open seating on the grass.
+Remember to help BHC’s High Holy Day food drive for GEDCO Cares Food Pantry and bring canned goods.
+This service is open to all, but registration is required; log onto www.rhunderthestars.com, or call 443-524-0284.
 For admission, present your printed registration confirmation.
 Tickets will not be mailed.

-The park opens at 4:30 pm with the Peabody Ragtime Ensemble.
+The park opens at 4:30 pm.
 The service begins at 6 pm.
-Prayers are projected onto a screen and available at ccar.me/rhus.
-Cost: $1.99.
+Prayers are projected onto a screen.
+The service is available for download.
+More information to come.
 A limited number of booklets are available.
 American Sign Language interpreting provided.

-Memorial Services will be held on Sunday, September 8.
+Memorial Services will be held on Sunday, September 28.
 The service at the Belair Road Cemetery will begin at 10:30 am, and the service at the Berrymans Lane Cemetery at Noon.
-Liturgy of the service will be available in Russian at Berrymans Lane.
 Holocaust Memorial Service immediately following.

-Children’s services will be held on Rosh Hashanah and Yom Kippur at 9 am.
-Services are geared to newborns through pre-kindergarten, accompanied by an adult.
+Newborn–Pre-K: Held on Rosh Hashanah and Yom Kippur, 9 am, services are geared to newborns through Pre-K. Children must be accompanied by an adult.

-Primary services will be held on Rosh Hashanah and Yom Kippur at 9 am.
-Services are geared to families with children in kindergarten through grade 3, accompanied by an adult.
+Kindergarten–3rd grades: Held on Rosh Hashanah and Yom Kippur at 9 am, services are geared to families with children in K–3rd grades.
+Children must be accompanied by an adult.

 Yom Kippur Program of Music & Meditation